Tuesday's performance show was yet another reminder that the more American Idol changes the more it remains the same.

 Yes, there's a spiffy new 360-degree stage.
 Yes, Jennifer Lopez and Steven Tyler still have a slight whiff of newness about them.
 Yes, there's a whole new group of contestants singing for votes.

 What remained the same was the disappointment one feels every year when hopefuls who had it going on in Hollywood crash and burn their first time on the big stage.
 Frankly, the first third of the show was just one disappointment after another.
-James

 Things didn't pick up until James Durbin (right) came on, complete with back-pocket scarf and rock star attitude, to belt out Judas Priest's "You've Got Another Thing Comin'."
 Yeah, that's right: Judas Priest on the Idol stage.
 Go figure.